samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 ## Security Guarantees

-The security properties of Balloon depend on the chosen collision-resistant hash function/XOF.
+The security properties of Balloon depend on the chosen collision-resistant hash function.
 For example, a 256-bit hash typically provides 128-bit collision resistance and 256-bit (second) preimage resistance.

 Balloon has been proven sequentially memory-hard in the random-oracle model and uses a password-independent memory access pattern to prevent side-channel attacks leaking information about the password {{BCS16}}.
 However, no function that uses a password-independent memory access pattern can be optimally memory-hard in the parallel setting {{AB16}}.
 In other words, Balloon is inherently weaker against parallel attacks.